No. 10 Badgers nip No. 8 Purdue for share of Big Ten title

 Hepburn celebrated by running toward the student section on the opposite end of the floor with his arms outstretched.
 The freshman guard finished the night with a career-high 17 points.

+“We’ve been in games like this before, where we’ve gotten some breaks,” Purdue coach Matt Painter said.
+“They got some breaks in the end, but you have to give them credit.
+They also worked really hard to be in this position.
+They’ve won a lot of close games all year.
+It’s not like they’re not good at winning close games.
+They have found a way all year.
+They’ve got a special group.”

-Wahl scored 16 points for Wisconsin, and Johnny Davis had 16 points and eight rebounds.
-Davis had collected 37 points and 14 rebounds in Wisconsin's victory at Purdue.
+Wahl scored 19 points for Wisconsin, and Davis had 16 points and eight rebounds.

-Ivey scored 22, Zach Edey had 17 and Stefan Stefanovic added 11 for Purdue, which lost its second straight.
-Ivey and Edey combined to score Purdue's last 28 points.
+Ivey scored 22, Zach Edey had 17 and Sasha Stefanovic added 11 for Purdue, which lost its second straight.
+Ivey and Edey combined to score Purdue’s last 28 points.

 BIG PICTURE